-Inadequate absorption of the fat-soluble vitamins—A, D, E, and K—may lead to night blindness, osteoporosis, anemia, bleeding disorders, and neurologic problems.
+Inadequate absorption of the fat-soluble vitamins—A, D, E, and K—may lead to night blindness, osteoporosis, anemia, and bleeding disorders.
 In about 20% of untreated infants and toddlers, the lining of the rectum protrudes through the anus, a condition called rectal prolapse.
-Infrequently, infants with cystic fibrosis who have been fed soy protein or hypoallergenic formula may develop anemia and swelling of the extremities, because they are not absorbing enough protein.
+Infrequently, infants with cystic fibrosis who have been fed soy formula or hypoallergenic formula may develop anemia and swelling of the extremities, because they are not absorbing enough protein.

 Complications in adolescents and adults with cystic fibrosis include rupture of the small air sacs of the lung (alveoli) into the pleural space (the space between the lung and chest wall).
-This rupture can allow air to enter into the pleural space (called pneumothorax), which collapses the lung (see Pleural and Mediastinal Disorders: Pneumothorax).
+This rupture can allow air to enter into the pleural space (called pneumothorax—see Pneumothorax), which collapses the lung.
 Other complications include heart failure and massive or recurrent bleeding in the airways.

 About 2% of children, 20% of adolescents, and 40% of adults with cystic fibrosis develop insulin-dependent diabetes because the scarred pancreas can no longer produce enough insulin.
-The blockage of bile ducts by thick secretions can lead to inflammation of the liver and eventually to scarring of the liver (cirrhosis) in about 2 to 3% of people with cystic fibrosis (see Cirrhosis and Related Disorders: Cirrhosis).
-Cirrhosis may increase the pressure in the veins entering the liver (portal hypertension—see Manifestations of Liver Disease: Portal Hypertension), leading to enlarged, fragile veins at the lower end of the esophagus (esophageal varices), which can rupture and bleed profusely.
+The blockage of bile ducts by thick secretions can lead to inflammation of the liver and eventually to scarring of the liver (cirrhosis) in about 2 to 3% of people with cystic fibrosis (see Cirrhosis of the Liver).
+Cirrhosis may increase the pressure in the veins entering the liver (portal hypertension—see Portal Hypertension), leading to enlarged, fragile veins at the lower end of the esophagus (esophageal varices), which can rupture and bleed profusely.
 In almost all people with cystic fibrosis, the gallbladder is small and filled with thick bile and does not function well.
 About 10% of people develop gallstones, but only a small percentage develops symptoms.
 Surgical removal of the gallbladder is rarely needed.

 People with cystic fibrosis often have impaired reproductive function.
 Almost all men have a low sperm count (which makes them sterile) because one of the ducts of the testis (the vas deferens) has developed abnormally and blocks the passage of sperm.
 In women, cervical secretions are too thick, causing somewhat decreased fertility.
 However, many women with cystic fibrosis have carried pregnancies to term.
 The outcome of the pregnancy for both the mother and the newborn is related to the mother's health status during pregnancy.
 Otherwise, sexual function is not impaired in men or women.

-Other complications may include osteoporosis, arthritis, kidney stones, anemia, and an increased risk of cancer of the bile ducts and intestines.
+Other complications may include arthritis, kidney stones, and an increased risk of cancer of the bile ducts and intestines.

 If newborn screening is not done, the diagnosis of cystic fibrosis is usually confirmed in infancy or early childhood, but cystic fibrosis goes undetected until adolescence or early adulthood in about 10% of people with the disease.